Frequently Asked Questions:

 Curamericas Global is a non-governmental, secular organization that has been improving the health and well-being of women and children in remote areas since 1983.
 Curamericas works in forgotten, impoverished communities around the world that lack access to basic health care.
 Curamericas builds partnerships with communities to accurately identify and address major health problems and reduce maternal and child mortality.

 Yes.
 Curamericas Global is a 501(c)(3) organization and contributions are deductible to the full extent under IRS regulations.
 Our tax ID number is 56-1400098.
 Please contact your tax advisor with any questions.

-Curamericas Global currently works in 4 different countries: Guatemala, Liberia, Kenya and Sierra Leone.
+Curamericas Global currently works in 5 different countries: the United States, Guatemala, Liberia, Kenya and Sierra Leone.

 Project locations are chosen by a combination of identifying areas of greatest need, the presence of a strong in-country partner, and available funding.